haokail2/ECE-445-labnotebook/README.md

 ![image](https://github.com/user-attachments/assets/24e4a08b-54ee-41c6-920a-7c3db922e1fc)

-2025-04-26

-soldering our PCB
+2025-04-26 - soldering our PCB

-2025-04-27
+Jackie did soldering today and it mostly done.

-continue solder our PCB and finilizing our project
+2025-04-27 - continue solder our PCB and finilizing our project

+I help Jackie finilizing our soldering.
+Harry worked on coding with ESP32.
 We only have temperature and turbidity sensors working correctly.
 There were some PCB design issues that make other sensors can't get correct readings.

 ![image](https://github.com/user-attachments/assets/43e4ef67-32f7-4513-9e42-e9cf256ce706)

+2025-04-28 - final demo